Sino-African relations: Africa's foreign policy towards China

-Recognition of Taiwan
+Taiwan

-The question of Taiwan has been a key political issue for the People's Republic of China (PRC).
+The political status of Taiwan has been a key political issue for the People's Republic of China (PRC).
 In 1971, the support of African nations was crucial in the PRC's joining the United Nations (UN), taking over the seat of the ROC on Taiwan.
 Many African countries, such as Algeria, Egypt, Ethiopia, and Zambia have stressed their support for a "one-China policy".
 Only one African country, Eswatini, still maintains relations with Taipei.
+All African countries except Eswatini recognize the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and support all efforts by the PRC to "achieve national reunification".